osk2/yamaha-soundbar/README.md

 ## Automation examples

 Intrerupt playback of a source, incrase volume by 15%, say a TTS message and resume playback when TTS finishes.
-Note that to have Spotify correctly paused and resumed, it needs to have the Spotify integration also installed in the system.
+Note that to have Spotify correctly paused and resumed, it needs to have the Spotify integration also installed in the system with a Premium account.
 The template renders the `entity_id` of the Spotify instance playing on the actual Liknkplay device.

 ```yaml
 - alias: 'Notify by TTS that Hanna has arrived Sound Room 1'